Philip William Otterbein: Biography

-Philip William Otterbein was born in Dillenburg (near Wiesbaden), Germany, into a family that included many clergy.
-He attended the Reformed seminary at Herborn and was ordained June 13, 1749.
+Philip William Otterbein was born in Dillenburg, Hesse, Germany, into a family that included many clergy.
+He attended Herborn Academy and was ordained June 13, 1749.
 He volunteered for missionary work in Pennsylvania, and arrived in New York on July 27, 1752.
 He served several German speaking parishes near the Pennsylvania-Maryland border.

 In 1767 or 1768, Otterbein, currently serving a Reformed church in Lancaster, Pennsylvania, was present at a worship service in Long's Barn, a nearby barn.
 Martin Boehm, a Mennonite who had been born in Lancaster, preached, and after the service Otterbein came forward and greeted Boehm with words that became famous in United Brethren tradition: "Wir sind Brüder" (We are brothers).
 From that day forward they had a close working relationship.
 Norwood comments that "They were an interesting pair: Otterbein the stately university-trained minister and Boehm the Mennonite farmer with a full beard."

 Boehm had been chosen pastor of his local church by lot in 1756.
 He was a poor speaker until he had an epiphany while praying during plowing.
 He then became a powerful, effective speaker.
 He became a Mennonite bishop in 1761, again by lot.
+Boehm was excommunicated from the Mennonite Church 1775, primarily because of his evangelical activities and associations with Christians of other denominations, formally for other reasons.
+Boehm continued to be a popular preacher and spoke to large groups in Pennsylvania.
+Maryland, and Virginia.
+He also met regularly with Otterbein.

 By 1773 Otterbein was organizing religious classes on the Wesleyan model.
 In 1774 he organized a splinter group from the (German) First Evangelical Reformed Church in Baltimore into the Second Evangelical Reformed Church.
 He was pastor there from 1774 until his death in 1813.
 (The building where Otterbein preached is still used for worship, and the congregation is now called Old Otterbein United Methodist Church.
 It is located in the Otterbein neighborhood of Baltimore next to the Baltimore convention center, and is close to the baseball field Oriole Park at Camden Yards.)

 On the day he began pastoral duties in Baltimore, May 4, 1774, he met Methodist lay preacher Francis Asbury, who would be his friend throughout the remainder of his life.
 Ten years later, Asbury asked Otterbein to be one of four clergy who would lay hands on him when Asbury was ordained (or consecrated) at Lovely Lane Chapel in Baltimore, Maryland as Methodist bishop, December 27, 1784, when the Methodist Episcopal Church was officially organized.
 Otterbein's church and Lovely Lane Chapel were one-half mile apart.

-Boehm was excommunicated from the Mennonite Church 1775, primarily because of his evangelical activities and associations with Christians of other denominations, formally for other reasons.

-Boehm continued to be a popular preacher and spoke to large groups in Pennsylvania.
-Maryland, and Virginia.
-He also met regularly with Otterbein.